- Work/Life Balance

 - Senior Management

-I have been working at Capital One full-time (Less than a year)
+I have been working at Capital One full-time (More than 10 years)

 I applied through a recruiter.
 The process took 5 weeks.
 I interviewed at Capital One (Nottingham, England) in November 2018.

 There was a screening code test on HackerRank, which failed to work multiple times, but was progressed onto next stage anyway. so cant say much about that, from what i could see looked like basic array manipulation